Published: 28 April 2026

 “Importantly, this project is not just about technological innovation.
 It is about understanding how we can apply these tools responsibly balancing scientific advancement with societal needs and expectations.”

-The interdisciplinary nature of the project brings together expertise from across the physical and social sciences, ensuring a holistic approach to both the science and its wider implications.
+The interdisciplinary nature of the project brings together expertise from across the physical and social sciences, arts and humanities, ensuring a holistic approach to both the science and its wider implications.
+Within the project, an artistic research strand explores the role of public infrastructure, of which DAS could be part of in the future, and our relationship with it.

 By enhancing observational capabilities in urban coastal regions, SOUNDSCALE supports efforts to better manage environmental change, protect marine ecosystems, and safeguard infrastructure and communities.